apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-server.md

 #### 2.1 Install JDK-1.8

-HugeGraph-Server developed based on jdk-1.8,project's code uses many classes and methods in jdk-1.8, please install and configure by yourself.
+HugeGraph-Server developed based on jdk-1.8, project's code uses many classes and methods in jdk-1.8, please install and configure by yourself.

 **Be sure to execute the `java -version` command to check the jdk version before reading**